 We promote good sustainability practice and we help our clients and supply partners to do the same.
 Our environmental accreditation is independently audited every 6 months.

-Inntel were recently awarded the Silver Business Travel Plan accreditation from Essex County Council.
+Inntel were recently awarded the Gold Business Travel Plan accreditation from Essex County Council.
 The project aims to increase the take up of alternative travel.
 Managing our environmental impact is very important to Inntel and we work hard to promote the concept and make it as easy as possible for staff to leave their cars at home.
 The travel plan introduced by Inntel gives detailed information and incentives to staff on the benefits of walking, cycling, car sharing and taking public transport.
 Promotional activities include National Walk to Work Week, National Bike Week and National Leave your Car at Home Week.